 Gas

-Repair category 1
+Repair Category

-Notes Gas appliances are assumed to function satisfactorily and that they have been installed in accordance with the relevant regulations and that regular servicing and maintenance has been carried out.
-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.